-After losing Luis Suarez, Brendan Rodgers must pursue increased attacking depth and defensive additions in the latest in our series looking at the Premier League's top six sides.
+After losing Luis Suarez, Brendan Rodgers must pursue increased attacking depth and defensive additions in the latest in our series looking at the Premier League's top six sides

 The departure of Luis Suarez to Barcelona will have huge ramifications – both positive and negative - and one of them is the amount of money with which Rodgers has to play.

-The Reds manager has wasted no time in getting started on addressing one of the biggest problems for Liverpool last term – a thin squad helped to stimulate some tactical trickery but did leave the club exposed at times.
+The Reds manager has wasted no time in getting started on addressing one of the biggest problems for Liverpool last term – a thin squad helped to stimulate some tactical trickery but did leave them exposed at times.
 It does, however, bode well that a first-choice XI (at least further forward) is difficult to predict with certainty.

 One of Rodgers's tests will be dealing with the problem that Tottenham fumbled post-Gareth Bale: juggling several new, expensive faces all arriving in place of one guaranteed starter.

 The result, though, should be similar to last season.
-Liverpool's play during its best periods of 2013-14 was characterized by vicious, direct counterattacks, started from deep by Steven Gerrard and executed further forward with searing pace and ruthless finishing.
+Liverpool's play during their best periods of 2013-14 was characterised by vicious, direct counterattacks, started from deep by Steven Gerrard and executed further forward with searing pace and ruthless finishing.
 The likes of Remy and Markovic, in particular, can maintain that pace and directness while Lambert and Lallana will encourage better combination play where before the Reds' strikers could, at times, be too individualistic.

 While the midfield is built around Gerrard's regista role, two will continue to join him in the engine room, which leaves two real options for the shape of the forward line: either a tip of a midfield diamond and two out-and-out strikers or a wider three with one through the middle.
 Usefully, Rodgers now has the depth of talent to pick and choose depending on his opponents.

 Whatever happens, Sturridge will have primacy and the rest of the pack will move around his usually central role.
 Even Lambert, still written off by some as a straight target man, offers a great deal of variation thanks to his intelligent movement and eye for a pass.
-Not only has the 32-year-old been effective on the right flank at times for the Saints but he could also conceivably play at the top of the diamond while two quicker feet dash into the channels ahead of him.
+Not only has the 32-year-old been effective further on the right flank at times for the Saints but he could also conceivably play at the top of the diamond while two quicker feet dash into the channels ahead of him.

 Though Jordan Henderson is sure to start, who will take the other place as a busier central player easing Gerrard's burden is an open question.
 Appearances there were split fairly evenly between Lucas Leiva and Joe Allen in 2013-14 but the former looks set to join Napoli after an injury-affected couple of years and the latter is improving but not yet what you would call Champions League quality.